 13. Not minding when the power goes out.

 Candles?
 Headlamps?
-Wood stove?
+Hobo stove?
 Yep, you are ready.
 You might even let the neighbors come over so they don’t freeze to death! 😉

 13. How good self-reliance feels.